 f.
-Spouse or domestic partner travel
+Spouse, domestic partner, dependent, and dependent-care provider travel

-i.
-Reimbursement of expenses for a spouse/domestic partner serving a bona fide University business travel purpose
+Reimbursement of expenses for bona fide University business travel purpose

-The travel expenses of a spouse/domestic partners who accompanies a University business traveler (e.g., the President, Provost, Senior Vice President, Vice Presidents, Chancellors, Laboratory Directors, Principal Officers of The Regents, or other employees as approved by the Chancellor) are reimbursable under this Bulletin, provided it can be established that the spouse or domestic partner's presence serves a bona fide University business purpose.
+The travel expenses of a spouse/domestic partners who accompanies a University business traveler (e.g., the President, Provost, Senior Vice President, Vice Presidents, Chancellors, Laboratory Directors, Principal Officers of The Regents, or other employees as approved by the

+Chancellor) are reimbursable under this Bulletin, provided it can be established that the spouse or domestic partner's presence serves a bona fide University business purpose.